 - Not isolated but has others to turn to for support;

 - Kept up to date as regards interest from outside the organisation so that they appear well informed and the reputation of the organisation is undamaged; and

 aware of the role trade unions can play in supporting the envoy as well as other members.

 The guidance and the video can be found here.

 If you are considering reducing your workforce, we can help you manage the process and minimise the risk of a claim by an ex-employee.
-Contact Martin Bloom for further advice.
+Contact Katie Bowen Nicholas for further advice.